 Our government takes a close interest in how railroads operate.
 Many laws and regulations affect both the work we do between the rails and the work we do together as a union.
-Our members must stay informed and engaged with what is going on in Washington, DC and in our various
+Our members must stay informed and engaged with what is going on in Washington, DC and in our various state legislatures.

-Whether we are protecting your retirement pension, advocating for better safety regulations, testifying on rail merger hearings or before Congressional committees, or keeping an eye on which politicians are receiving large political contributions from the railroads, our Legislative Department is a vital part of what we do together.
+Whether we are protecting your retirement pension, advocating for better safety regulations, testifying before Congressional committees, or keeping an eye on politicians receiving large political contributions from the railroads, our Legislative Department is a vital part of what we do together.

-As a new member you can get involved right away with the important work we do within the Legislative Department.
-You can work with your local Lodge Legislative Rep. to identify local or statewide issues.
-If you know of pending legislation, regulations, or local leaders who need our support (or opposition) let your Legislative Department team know!
+You can get involved right away with the important work we do within the Legislative Department.
+Work with your local Lodge Legislative Rep. to identify local or statewide issues.
+If you know of pending legislation, regulations, or local leaders who need our support (or opposition!) let your Legislative Department team know!

-Politics in our country are often the game of the very rich, as billion-dollar railroads attempt to buy their way with laws, politicians, and policymakers.
-We have a voluntary, non-partisan political action fund, Teamsters D.R.I.V.E., where you can contribute.
-Our dues NEVER go to funding political campaigns, so our D.R.I.V.E. contributions offer our members a chance to level the playing field against railroad lobbyists and make our voices heard loud and clear on Capitol Hill.
+Billion-dollar railroads attempt to buy their way with laws, politicians, and policymakers.
+As a union of workers, we don't have the financial backing of Wall Street hedge funds to hire the armies of lobbyists these railroads use.
+We do have a voluntary, non-partisan political action fund, Teamsters D.R.I.V.E., where you can contribute to help us in our fight!
+Our dues NEVER go to funding political campaigns, so our D.R.I.V.E. contributions offer our members a chance to level the playing field against the railroads' lobbyists and make our voices heard loud and clear on Capitol Hill.

-To learn more, visit bmwe.org/legislative and teamster.org/about-drive/
+To learn more, visit bmwe.org/legislativedept and teamster.org/about-drive/